Inequality of Opportunity and Income Redistribution: Introduction

-Our main result is that spectators redistribute less earnings when inequality arises from lucky opportunities compared to lucky outcomes.
-On average, spectators redistributed 27.6 percent of earnings from the winner to the loser when there were lucky outcomes and 23.3 percent when there were lucky opportunities.
-This redistribution gap emerges only when there is uncertainty about whether the winner is the high-performing worker.
-When there is no uncertainty about whether the best performer won (i.e., under equal productivity multipliers or a zero percent chance of a coin flip), there is no statistically significant redistribution gap.
-As the probability that the best-performing worker lost increases, redistribution reacts strongly under lucky outcomes but is more muted under lucky opportunities, resulting in a redistribution gap across luck environments.
-We estimate that a ten percent increase in the likelihood that the best performer lost leads to a 3.7 percentage point increase in redistribution when there are lucky outcomes environments but only 2.0 percentage points increase when there are lucky opportunities.
+Our main result is that spectators redistribute less when inequality arises from lucky opportunities compared to lucky outcomes.
+On average, spectators redistributed $27.6$ percent of earnings from winner to loser under lucky outcomes but only $23.3$ percent under lucky opportunities.
+This redistribution gap emerges only when there is uncertainty about whether inequality is merit-based.
+Specifically, when performance alone determines the winner (i.e., under equal productivity multipliers or zero probability of a coin flip), spectators redistribute similarly across environments.
+As the likelihood of luck-based inequality increases, redistribution responds strongly under lucky outcomes but remains more muted under lucky opportunities, creating a redistribution gap between environments.
+We estimate that a ten percentage point increase in the probability of luck-based inequality leads to a 3.7 percentage point increase in redistribution under lucky outcomes but only a 2.0 percentage point increase under lucky opportunities.

-To understand why redistribution is less responsive under unequal opportunities, we study how spectators incorporate the available information about luck into their redistribution decisions.
-Under lucky opportunities, even a small multiplier difference implies a substantially lower likelihood that the best performer won compared to equal multipliers.\footnote{The nonlinear relationship between luck and outcomes is not unique to our experiment and is a feature of many real-world situations \citep{frank2016success}.
-Intuitively, since the relative performance or skill levels are often highly concentrated in the population, even slightly advantageous opportunities can greatly impact one's probability of succeeding, while further increases in the advantage yield diminishing effects.} However, redistribution is close to linear on the workers' multiplier difference.
-This ``linearization heuristic'' leads spectators to underestimate the impact of unequal opportunities and consequently to redistribute less than they would under unequal outcomes.